tategotoazarasi/Bannerlord.DynamicTroop/README.md

-# Bannerlord.DynamicTroop
+# Dynamic Troop Equipment System 动态部队装备

-The Dynamic Troop Equipment System mod introduces a sophisticated armory and equipment distribution system in Mount & Blade II: Bannerlord, focusing exclusively on player-controlled troops.
+The Dynamic Troop Equipment System mod revolutionizes the game's troop upgrade and equipment system by replacing it with a dynamic army armory and equipment distribution system.

 ## Armory System

 - Soldiers no longer magically receive new equipment upon leveling up.
-- Troops access a dynamic army armory where equipment from defeated enemy soldiers (excluding hero units) is added.
+- Parties now have dynamic armory.
+Equipment from defeated non-hero enemy units is added to this armory.
+- Each soldier's equipment is no longer fixed; instead, they select the most suitable gear from the army's armory when entering the battlefield, and return it to the armory upon leaving the battlefield or falling in battle.
-- Soldiers choose their equipment from the armory based on availability, including recruits who add their initial gear to the armory.
+- Newly recruited soldiers contribute their initial gear to the armory.
-- Armory management accessible from town menus; note that equipment crafting may have bugs.
+- The armory can be accessed and managed from the town menus.
+Note that there may be bugs related to equipment crafting.

 ## Equipment Distribution Logic